Elusive239/Tercontrol-C3/README.md

 	tc_print_at, tc_printn_at, tc_printf_at, tc_printfn_at macros.

 Moves the cursor to the provided x and y, prints the provided string, and moves back to the current cursor position.

 ## NOTES

 Currently, when setting the C3 optimization level beyond 0, everything breaks.
 Not sure why yet!

+The printf* macros all rely on the provided C3 formatter, so any changes to that will change how things are printed.

 ## DEPENDENCIES